Trail Frequently Asked Questions

 - Increased opportunity for one-on-one interactions, thus fostering greater community engagement,

 - Increased opportunities for community events (e.g., community fundraisers, including walkathons, runs, & bike rides),

-- An opportunity to educate our community and visitors through interpretive signs about our natural and cultural history, including land stewardship (from Nez Perce to Ranching Heritage), and
+- An opportunity to educate visitors through interpretive signs about our community's natural and cultural history, including land stewardship (from Nez Perce to Ranching Heritage), and

 - Walking/jogging trails are one of the top 3 considerations for all age brackets, especially families, looking to relocate (The National Association of Homebuilders (2016)).